georgemorgan/gba/README.md

 # Having Fun

 Once you've built your newfound GBA ROM, you need to test it!
 You can do this using an emulator, but that's not nearly as fun as running it on real hardware.
 For a starting point on how to do that, check out [this video](https://youtu.be/Zfmj_KPE_L4).
-If there is enough demand for an elaborate tutorial on compiling and running GBA ROMS from the ground up, I will make one and publish it to YouTube.
+If there is enough demand for an elaborate tutorial on compiling and running GBA ROMs from the ground up, I will make one and publish it to YouTube.
 If you would be interested in this, please reach out to me at the email found on my GitHub homepage.